ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_varnish/README.md

 - 'nexteuropa_varnish_tag',
 - 'nexteuropa_varnish_request_method'

-In order to enable the feature make sure that above varibales are set then go to the `admin/structure/feature-set` page select 'Rule-based web frontend cache purging' and click 'Validate' button.
+In order to enable the feature make sure that above variables are set and if so then go to the `admin/structure/feature-set` page select 'Rule-based web frontend cache purging' and click 'Validate' button.

 ### Custom entity - 'Purge rule'
 The Nexteuropa Varnish provides additional custom entity type:
 - Purge rule - machine name: `nexteuropa_varnish_cache_purge_rule`

 It allows to create and maintain a set of rules which are responsible for sending customized HTTP requests to the Varnish server and by